 - Analysing Multitrait-Multimethod Data with Exploratory Multivariate Analysis…The French Way: A Multiple Factor Analysis Perspective

 Tobias Koch, Jana Holtmann, and Johannes Heekerens

-Dr. Jonathan Helm is an Assistant Professor of quantitative psychology at San Diego State University, California, USA.
+Jonathan Lee Helm is an Assistant Professor of quantitative psychology at San Diego State University, California, USA.
 In general, Dr. Helm develops and refines statistical models that measure psychological constructs, and analyze longitudinal data.